gloignon/spaghett/README.md

 * Minimalism over performance: simple loops used in place of batching, no CUDA, nothing fancy
 * Handles accented characters
 * Should remain robust to LLM choice, as long as it is AR (GPT-style) or masked token.
-* Simple Command Line Interface, no need to modify the code (but scoring functions can easily be loaded from your own code).
+* Simple Command Line Interface, and scoring functions can easily be loaded from your own code.

 ## Installation
 * You will need python, install if you don't have it already.